Chiehyii/advanced_rag_chatbot/README.md

 ## License

-This project is developed for academic and research use at Tzu Chi University.
+This project is developed for academic and research use at a university.
 Contact the repository owner for usage terms.